If you have any questions about propane or your tank, please call the experts at Coyne Oil & Propane. Here are some common questions and answers.

 Q. How does temperature affect the volume of propane in my tank?

 A. The volume of liquid in all containers is directly related to its temperature.
 For propane, the volume rises as temperature rises and volume falls as temperature falls.
-That’s because propane becomes more dense as the temperature falls.
+That’s because propane becomes denser as the temperature falls.
 Propane expands as temperature increases.